-In 2018 HOFF ENSEMBLE reemerges, this time with Jan Gunnar Hoff and his compositions in a jazz trio setting with leading European jazz performers Anders Jormin (bass) and Audun Kleive (drums).
-The trio releases their album Polarity on 2L, April 2018.
+In 2018 HOFF ENSEMBLE reemerge, this time with Jan Gunnar Hoff in a jazz trio setting with leading European jazz performers Anders Jormin (bass) and Audun Kleive (drums).
+The trio released their album Polarity on 2L, April 2018.
 A vinyl edition of Polarity was released March 2023.

-Both albums by the HOFF ENSEMBLE share the same beautiful rendering of acoustic instruments recorded by (2020-Grammy Awards Winner) Morten Lindberg in Sofienberg church.
-The lyrical jazz concept is also a core in Jan Gunnar Hoffs music and in his arrangements.
-The performances by jazz musicians including Hoff´s expressive piano, link Polarity (2018) and Quiet Winter Night focus more on text- and vocal-based compositions, the performances by jazz musicians and their style of playing link these projects nicely together.
+Both albums by the HOFF ENSEMBLE share the same beautiful rendering of acoustic instruments recorded by (2020-Grammy Awards Winner) Morten Lindberg in Sofienberg church, Oslo.
+The lyrical jazz concept is a core in Jan Gunnar Hoff´s music and in his arrangements.
+The performances by jazz musicians including Hoff´s expressive piano, link Polarity (2018) and Quiet Winter Night (2012) together in the same musical universe.